Introduction

 Role and importance of collagen for pregnancy

-During pregnancy, pregnant collagen is essential.
+During pregnancy, pregnancy collagen is essential.
 It supports the joints, helping to reduce the pain often associated with weight gain and hormonal changes.
 It also contributes to skin elasticity, helping to prevent stretch marks.

-Furthermore, collagen strengthens the cervix, reducing the risks of prematurity.
+Moreover, collagen strengthens the cervix, reducing the risks of prematurity.

 Summary